Sustainable Water Practices

 For information on water restrictions in effect for St. Petersburg, visit the Watering Restrictions page or call the Water Watch Info Line at 892-5300.
 For information on City water conservation programs, visit the Water Conservation page.

 The City of St. Petersburg is in a declared water caution area by the Southwest Florida Water Management District.
 Water shortage restrictions have been placed on outdoor-only use of water to help to conserve valuable resources.
 Reclaimed water, as an alternative irrigation water source to potable or well water, is not restricted in the same manner.

 However, there may be periods when the reclaimed water system experiences an increase in low-pressure due to demand exceeding supply.
 Per Section 27-170 of the St. Petersburg City Code, the Mayor has the authority to enact mandatory restrictions on reclaimed water during emergencies and when necessary for the efficient operation of the system.
 Such restrictions may be warranted during the dry season.
 If the mayor enacts such an order, notifications will be sent to customers and the media will be notified.
 The failure to comply with the restrictions established by executive order is a violation of the City Code and may result in a fine.

 The restrictions limit the use of reclaimed water for lawn and landscape irrigation to three days per week.
 It also limits the time of day for irrigation to the hours of 5 to 9 a.m. and/or 7 to 11 p.m.

-For information on water resources in our area, contact the Southwest Florida Water Management District at 1-800-423-1476 or watermatters.org
+- For information on water resources in the area, contact the Southwest Florida Water Management District at 1-800-423-1476 or watermatters.org